 - 1/3 cup water

-Making 1 house is easy but when you're making several gingerbread houses, two items that will save you time are a heavy duty mixer (can't believe I made these by hand for several years and now can't imagine living without my KitchenAid mixerplus extra large cookie sheets to save time rolling out dough and baking.
+Making one house is easy but when you're making several gingerbread houses, two items that will save you time are a heavy duty mixer (see above) and extra large cookie sheets to save time rolling out the dough and baking.

 - Cream butter and sugar thoroughly with an electric mixer.

 - Beat in molasses.